gameover98/emerse2018a/README.md

-# Test setup for emerse on Centos/RHEL7
+# Test setup for emerse
-Test setup/config for emerse on Centos/RHEL7
+Test setup/config for emerse
-Ansible next?